 As of the date of this Prospectus, the Company has 16,261,088 Existing Shares with each share having a value of nominally DKK 1 amounting to a total share capital of DKK 16,261,088.
-Following the completion of the Offering, the share capital will increase to DKK 29,218,514 corresponding to 29,218,514 Shares93, excluding the Overallotment Option.
+Following the completion of the Offering and assuming a fully subscribed Offering, the share capital will increase to DKK 27,198,588 corresponding to 27,198,588 Shares92, excluding the Overallotment Option.
+Subject to the conversion of debt into shares of Converting Note Holders subject to completion of the Offering, the share capital will increase with 1,505,312 shares corresponding to DKK 28,703,900 corresponding to 28,703,900 Shares excluding the Overallotment Option.

-As of the date of this Prospectus date, Nordic Alpha Partners Fund I K/S, MLI Portfolio Holding ApS, Ulrik Lundsfryd, LAC Invest Ikast ApS and Dennis Andersen each holds directly or indirectly more than 5% of the share capital and voting rights in the Company (together "Major Shareholders").
-The combined share ownership of Major Shareholders amounts to 74% percent of the Company's total shares and voting rights, the rest is distributed between minor shareholders, please refer to the section Current ownership structure below.
+As of this Prospectus date, Nordic Alpha Partners Fund I K/S, MLI Portfolio Holding ApS, Ulrik Lundsfryd, LAC Invest Ikast ApS and Dennis Andersen each holds directly or indirectly more than 5% of the share capital and voting rights in the Company (together "Major Shareholders").
+The combined share ownership of Major Shareholders amounts to 72% of the Company's total shares and voting rights, the rest is distributed between minor shareholders, please refer to the section Current ownership structure below.